Classification data preparation

 task_description

-field, which provides names and descriptions for all classes.
-In practice, it is a map from class names to their descriptions.
+provides names and descriptions for all classess; it is a map from class names to their descriptions

-The expected format is a JSON blob, and for classifying banking service requests, we should have the following:
+The expected format is a JSON blob, and for classifying banking service requests, we can use the following:

-The expected format is CSV or JSON-lines with (question
+The expected format is either CSV or JSON-lines with (question

 ,answer

 ) columns.
-The banking classification task should look like this:
+The banking classification task data looks like this:

 CSV format